svbnbyrk/kv-store/README.md

 # kv-store

-kv-store is an in-memory key-value storage REST api.
+kv-store is work like an in-memory key-value store REST api.